azurecz/azuretechacademy-hybridit-labs-day1/README.md

 Onboard VM to Azure monitor and check VM health page, performance metrics and service map

 ### Aggregating and searching logs and create Workbook
 Open Logs and search for logs, use filtering and basic capabilities of Kusto language.
+Follow instructor to search and filter Event logs.

 Let's search for underutilized servers so we can potentially downsize and save costs.